 Vibram's Megagrip material is not only known to be super sticky.
 It's also a very durable composition.
 The same can be said for the Idrogrip material that's used in the forefoot of the outsole.
-This ensures no matter how much rocks you have to navigate over, and how much beating you expose the shoe to from the terrain, they will last.
+This ensures no matter how much rocks you have to navigate over, the shoes will last.
 Given I've easily done 60+ miles and the outsole shows almost no wear is good.
 Although the majority of the miles the shoes were put through were of dirt and mud.
-I'm quite familiar with Vibram's material and have several shoes with outsole's comprised of it, so I can attest at how much of a beating it an take.
+I'm quite familiar with Vibram's material and have several shoes with outsoles comprised of it, so I can attest to how much of a beating it can take.

 The mesh on the upper is really rough.
 It doesn't have the consistency of that which you would find on road specific shoes.
-It's rather firm, non flexible and almost snag-proof.
+It's rather firm, non-flexible and almost snag-proof.
 No need to worry about protruding twigs penetrating the mesh.
-Not much will find it's way through this cage.
-The TPU overlay does it's job and is typically a hardy material, although it's a fairly thing layer over the inner liner.
+Not much will find its way through this cage.

 There isn't anything extra, and when I say extra, I mean your feet are already protected enough and you're not likely to sustain any damage

 from penetration (or at least easily), but if that loose rock does tumble on your foot, expect to feel it unless it lands on your toe where the force will be nullified to a degree.
 Consider this and be careful out there.
 A shoe isn't a substitute for awareness.